Wraysbury: Sunnymeads

 Sunnymeads is the linear western neighbourhood bordering the River Thames, and has its own railway station.
 Although long part of Wraysbury administratively, its almost uninterrupted narrow green belt that continues to render it a separate settlement.
 The station is unmanned with no inside waiting areas.
 Both during and after the Second World War, Sunnymeads was a favourite destination for Londoners who would lease or acquire plots and build modest shacks on the river.
 Few of these original houses still exist as they have been demolished and more permanent, larger houses have been built in their place.
 Sunnymeads Masonic Lodge – King John's hunting lodge may only in name date to the time of the Magna Carta – it is a restored late 14th-century building, dating to the reign of the first Tudor king, Henry VII, which is Grade II* listed.

 Friary Island

 Friary Island is a low-lying residential island about 400 metres long and 100 metres wide.
 It is accessed by two bridges over a narrow branch of the River Thames.

 Politics

 At a parish level, the village is represented by eleven councillors of the Wraysbury Parish Council.
-At the district level, the village is part of the Horton and Wraysbury electoral ward and is currently represented by two councillors (John Lenton and Colin Rayner of the Conservative Party) in the Royal Borough of Windsor and Maidenhead.
-Councillor Lenton serves on both the Wraysbury Parish Council and the Royal Borough of Windsor and Maidenhead Council.
-Nationally, since 1997 the ward has formed part of the UK Parliamentary constituency of Windsor and is currently represented by Adam Afriyie of the Conservative Party.
+At the district level, the village is part of the Datchet, Horton and Wraysbury electoral ward and is currently represented by three councillors (David Buckley and Jodie Grove of The Borough First Independents and Ewan Larcombe of the National Flood Prevention Party) in the Royal Borough of Windsor and Maidenhead.
+Nationally, since 1997 the ward has formed part of the UK Parliamentary constituency of Windsor and is currently represented by Jack Rankin of the Conservative Party.
 Before 1997, the town was part of the constituency of Windsor and Maidenhead which was consistently held by the Conservative Party.